MARKETNG 2503NA - Marketing Communications II

 General Course Information

-Course Code MARKETNG 2503NA Course Marketing Communications II Coordinating Unit Business School Term Trimester 2 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange N Course Description The course aims to provide students with an understanding of the communication aspects of marketing.
+Course Code MARKETNG 2503NA Course Marketing Communications II Coordinating Unit Adelaide Business School Term Trimester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange N Course Description The course aims to provide students with an understanding of the communication aspects of marketing.
 It will cover the range of tools available to marketers for the purpose of promotion such as advertising, sales promotion, personal selling, sponsorship, publicity and public relations as well as the process by which these are integrated and planned.

 Course Coordinator: Ms Kate DuryeaCatherine (Kate) Duryea